b-Coloring Parameterized by Clique-Width

-Concretely, the measure we use is called \emph{module-width}, and is attributed to Rao~\cite{Rao2006,Rao2008}.\footnote{Note that in \cite{Rao2008}, module-width is referred to as \emph{modular-width} which usually has a different meaning, see e.g.~\cite{Coudert2019}.} \begin{definition}[Module-width] Let $G$ be a graph, and $(T, \decf)$ be a rooted branch decomposition of $G$.
+Module-width is attributed to Rao~\cite{Rao2006,Rao2008}.\footnote{Note that in \cite{Rao2008}, module-width is referred to as \emph{modular-width} which usually has a different meaning, see e.g.~\cite{Coudert2019}.} On a high level, the module-width of a rooted branch decomposition measures, at each of its nodes $t$, the number of subsets of $\overline{V_t}$ that make up the intersection of $\overline{V_t}$ with the neighborhood of some vertex in $V_t$.
+This naturally groups the vertices of $V_t$ into equivalence classes. \begin{definition}[Module-width] Let $G$ be a graph, and $(T, \decf)$ be a rooted branch decomposition of $G$.
 For each $t \in V(T)$, let $\sim_t$ be the equivalence relation on $V_t$ defined as follows:

 The \emph{module-width} of $(T, \decf)$ is $\mw(T, \decf) \defeq \max_{t \in V(T)} \card{V_t/{\sim_t}}$.
 The \emph{module-width of $G$}, denoted by $\modulew(G)$, is the minimum module width over all rooted branch decompositions of $G$. \end{definition}